UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 - Linux machine with Azure CLI or AWS CLI installed.
 - Windows 10 machine with Linux subsystem enabled and Azure/AWS CLI installed on the Linux subsystem.
+- A local copy of the Intrexx Cloud GitHub repository.

 #### Azure CLI